mola/coding_guidelines/cxx/tool_guide.md

 #### Clazy

 **clazy** is a Qt oriented code checker based on the clang framework.
-It has more than 50 Qt related compiler warning, ranging from unneeded memory allocations to misusage of the API.
+It has more than 50 Qt related compiler warnings, ranging from unneeded memory allocations to misusage of the API.

 - Website: https://github.com/KDE/clazy